 How to Create an Investment Policy Statement

-Use this document to outline parameters for your portfolio and keep it in good shape as the years go by.
+Use this document to outline parameters for your portfolio and keep your holdings in good shape.

-Financial advisors often prepare complicated investment policy statements for their clients, complete with appendixes, footnotes, and legal disclaimers.
+Some financial advisors prepare complicated investment policy statements for their clients, complete with appendixes, footnotes, and legal disclaimers.
+And having an investment policy statement is a wonderful way to help articulate your investment plan and keep it on track.
 But your IPS needn't be overwrought.

 If you've been an "investment collector," rather than an investment planner, up until now, it's not too late to think through your approach and commit it to writing.